 I sent her two book cover concepts, one drawing upon elements from other covers and images that related to her inspiration board and our call and one which was an extension of the cover she had started to create.

 The images that came to mind when Shay thought about rest were; the heart of the Father, water, beach, budding flowers, cool colours, birds openess, nature and trees.
-Colours she associated with the message of her book were, blues and greens, watercolour.
-Book covers that were on her pinterest board were highly illustrative, with a lot of painterly effects, a lot of blue, and typography treatments that interacted with the imagery.
+Colours she associated with the message of her book were, blues and greens, and watercolour.
+Book covers that were on her Pinterest board were highly illustrative, with a lot of painterly effects, a lot of blue, and typography treatments that interacted with the imagery.

 The promise of the book for the reader

-The reader of the boo is a woman who struggles with fear and anxiety.
+The reader of the book is a woman who struggles with fear and anxiety.
 She is frustrated and has read many Christian books, she feels trapped in a small dark box and wants out.
 The promise of the book for the reader upon reading Shay's book was to step into greater freedom, opening their heart to what Father God has for them.

 Designing the cover

 (Geeky part warning) I used vector and graphic design elements from Envato elements and Creative Market and edited them within Illustrator and Photoshop.
 I built the initial design backgrounds within Photoshop and then created the final concepts and artwork files within Indesign.
 When outputting the pdf from Indesign you have more control over the settings for print, such as bleed (the amount of an image that needs to bleed over the edge of your page so that it trims without white lines) and the text treatments within Indesign are more flexible.